 - Data based on a company’s commercial information, including payment trends, public record filings, collections and business background

-- Blended data combining company information with personal information from the business owner, providing a more complete risk assessment
+- Blended data combining company information with the business owner’s personal information, which offers a more complete risk assessment

-- A summary report on a single company for $39.95
+- Summary report on a single company for $39.95

-- A detailed profile on a single company for $49.95
+- Detailed profile on a single company for $49.95

-- A subscription to ongoing updates and score improvement recommendations for a single company for $179 a year
+- Subscription to ongoing updates and score improvement recommendations for a single company for $189 a year

-- A payment index, a dollar-weighted evaluation on a scale of 0 to 100 of a company’s payment performance that is similar to Dun & Bradstreet’s PAYDEX score
+This is a dollar-weighted evaluation on a scale of 0 to 100 of a company’s payment performance.

-- A business credit risk score, which predicts the likelihood of a business becoming delinquent on payments during the next 12 months on a scale from 101 to 992, similar to the Intelliscore Plus score
+This score predicts the likelihood of a business becoming delinquent on payments during the next 12 months on a scale from 101 to 992.

-- A business failure score, which evaluates the likelihood of a business facing bankruptcy in the next 12 months on a scale from 1,000 to 1,880
+This score evaluates the likelihood of a business facing bankruptcy in the next 12 months on a scale from 1,000 to 1,880.

 Secondhand Business Credit Reporting Resources

-You can obtain business credit reporting data from secondhand sources.
-Some provide the data for free, or free as a benefit with a premium package.
+You can also obtain business credit reporting data from secondhand sources.
+Some provide the data for free or as part of a premium package.
 Others may charge a fee.

 Other Free Business Credit Check Resources